-Named after the popular hand painted slogans that decorate the back of vehicles across India, Horn Please showcases local ingredients cooked with care.
+Named after the popular hand painted slogans that decorate the back of vehicles across India, Jessi and Jennifer Singh's North Fitzroy venture, Horn Please, showcases local ingredients cooked with care.

 But it's the street food section of the menu that really stands out.
 The Papdi Chaat, described as “the motherland's version of nachos and salsa” is a colourful bowl full of crispy deep-fried wafers, cubes of just-cooked potatoes and chickpeas covered in sweet and green chutneys, yoghurt and pomegranate seeds.
 It's the perfect foil to one of the 21 beers on the menu, not to mention a great snack.

 Don’t forget to try dessert; the homemade Indian ice cream (Kulfi) of cinnamon, honey and clove is hard to resist, no matter how full of curry you might be.